bradendubois/do-calculus/README.md

 # probability-code

-A Bayesian net written in Python, supporting the do-calculus of Judea Pearl.
+A modified Bayesian net written in Python, supporting the do-calculus of Judea Pearl.

 Written for Dr. Eric Neufeld, written by Braden Dubois (braden.dubois@usask.ca).

+This work is able to support standard probability distribution queries as in a typical Bayesian net (P(Y=y | X=x)) as well as handling interventional queries: P\*(Y=y | X=x).

 ## Contents